hbclaure/Co_Tetris/README.md

 - Claure, H., Chen, Y., Modi, J., Jung, M., & Nikolaidis, S. (2020).
 Multi-armed bandits with fairness constraints for distributing resources to human teammates.
 In Proceedings of the 2020 ACM/IEEE International Conference on Human-Robot Interaction.

-## Running the Game on Your Local Computer or Online
+## Running the Game on Your Local Computer

 ### Requirements
 1. **Node.js & NPM** - Required for running the server and installing dependencies.